Maine flag

 Does Maine require testing for homeschoolers?

 Maine requires one annual assessment, submitted with the annual letter to the commissioner and your school unit.
-Families pick from a nationally standardized test, a local test developed by the school unit, or a portfolio review conducted by a Maine-certified teacher, a homeschool support group that includes a certified Maine educator, or an approved local advisory board.
+Families pick from a nationally standardized test, a local test developed by the school unit, a portfolio review conducted by a Maine-certified teacher, a homeschool support group that includes a certified Maine educator, or an approved local advisory board.

 Do I need to keep a portfolio in Maine?